FireAnts-PSU-Capstone-team/capstone/README.md

 ## Startup

 There is a launch script that will handle bringing up the containers and performing cleanup on exit.
-To build and launch the project, type `bash launch.bash build`.\
+To build and launch the project, type `bash launch.bash run`.
-If a current image of the project already exists locally, you can instead run the existing image by typing `bash launch.bash run` instead.

 ### If you prefer to run the commands manually